zowe/community/Project Management/PI Planning/24PI2 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 24PI2 Objectives.md

 (_stretch objective_)

 Collaborate with Onboarding/ZAC to migrate the Question of the Month into Zowe Docs and establish the practice for updating this question.

+## MVP installation guide
+(_stretch objective_)

+Work with Web UI squad on developing doc for a minimum viable product installation of Zowe server side components

 ## Dependencies

 * Dependency on SMEs from various squads for collaboration with v3 readiness.
-* Dependency on API ML squad to assist with API ML Use/Extending section restructuring.
+* Dependency on API ML squad to assist with API ML Extending section restructuring.
-* Collaboration with Web UI on Zen Wizard doc.
+* Collaboration with Web UI on Zen Wizard and MVP Install doc.